First observation of the $\gamma$-ray beam production by the backward Compton scattering of reflected synchrotron radiation in the extreme ultraviolet range: Prospect of the developed procedure

 The remaining challenge to put EUVCS into practical use is how to increase the production rate of $\gamma$-rays.
 Fortunately, new storage rings like SPring-8-II and NanoTerasu provide an improved beam emittance to increase the brightness of synchrotron radiation.
 The available electron beam size is getting narrow, so that the luminosity of EUVCS must be raised up as recognized from Eq.~\ref{eq2}.
 In the case of SPring-8-II, the horizontal and vertical electron beam sizes at a $4$~$\mathrm{m}$-long straight section are designed to be $20$ and $4$~$\mathrm{\mu m}$, respectively.
 These values are much smaller than the corresponding size of $0.6$~$\mathrm{mm}$ in our demonstration experiment.
 A SRW simulation \cite{srwsim} for SPring-8-II, whose electron beam current will be $200$~$\mathrm{mA}$, also suggests that it is possible to obtain the EUV light flux similar to that in the demonstration experiment by assuming an undulator with a large K-value.
 The emission of a longer wavelength radiation like the EUV light compared with the targeted wavelengths at SPring-8-II is achievable by making the K-value large \cite{kvalue1, kvalue2}.
 Instead, an extra care for the heat load due to the higher harmonic radiation will be needed in this case.
-Reflected EUV light can also be focused to the electron beam size, based on the simulation by SHADOW \cite{shadow01, shadow02}.
+According to the simulation by SHADOW \cite{shadow01, shadow02}, reflected EUV light can also be focused to the electron beam size although the interaction with only one electron bunch is allowed around the focus.
 By taking into account all the factors related to the developed method, the $\gamma$-ray production rate by EUVCS may reach $10^5$--$10^6$~cps at SPring-8-II.
 Proposals with more solid design, calculations, and simulations for fourth-generation storage rings (e.g., SPring-8-II, NanoTerasu, HEPS \cite{heps}, Korea-4GSR \cite{k4gsr}) will be considered in separate articles.